GPT, But Backwards: Exactly Inverting Language Model Outputs: Preliminaries

-In this paper, we consider language models of the form shown in Figure \ref{fig:llm_sketch}.
+\paragraph{Generative Language Models.} In this paper, we consider language models of the form shown in Figure \ref{fig:llm_sketch}.
 More formally, we define $x=x_1x_2\dots x_n$ as the input sequence obtained by concatenating $n$ tokens from a given vocabulary $x_i\in\mathcal{V}$.
 In most applications, the tokens are typically sub-word character sequences \cite{sennrich2016neuralmachinetranslationrare}.
 Each token is represented as a one-hot vector encoding $h_i=(0,\dots,1,\dots,0)$, where the non-zero entry corresponds to the index of the token in the vocabulary $\mathcal{V}$.
-The one-hot matrix $H=(h_1,\dots,h_n)$ is then mapped to a lower dimensional dense matrix $E=W_eH\in\mathbbm{R}^{d\times n}$ via the embedding matrix $W_e$ (refer to Chapter 10 of \cite{goodfellow2016deep}).
+The one-hot matrix $H=(h_1,\dots,h_n)$ is then mapped to a lower dimensional dense matrix $E=W_eH\in\mathbb{R}^{d\times n}$ via the embedding matrix $W_e$ \cite{goodfellow2016deep}.

 From then on, the embeddings $E$ are transformed by some arbitrary neural network model $g$ to produce the activation matrix $U$.
-In our experiments (see Section \ref{sec:exp_setup}), we focus on decoder-only Transformer models, which consist of a sequence of non-linear and non-invertible layers~\cite{radford2018improving}.
-However, our work generalises to any language model architecture, so long as it is possible to compute its gradient (see Section \ref{sec:background_gradient}).
+In our experiments, we focus on decoder-only Transformer models, which consist of a sequence of non-linear and non-invertible layers~\cite{radford2018improving}.
+However, our work generalises to any language model architecture, so long as it is possible to compute its gradients.